+Notes:

-- Notes: - (a) Use this chart in concert with the Contact Log in Appendix D to document notifications. - (b) After observation of dam incident is reported to IRWD, IRWD will activate the EAP if necessary and make an emergency level determination, triggering the continuation of notifications.
-Refer to Section 5 of the EAP for the EAP Response Process. - (c) Inform the Control One of the situation.
-Make it clear that the dam is currently safe. - (d) Contact the Dam Operator first in the call sequence if 911 is notified by a non-utility observer. - (e) Control One to broadcast to all dispatcher centers at once via radio and send messages via teletype over communications terminals. - (f) Contact Cal OES if deemed necessary by Operations Manager.
+- a.
+Use this chart in and the Contact Log in Appendix D to document notifications. - b.After dam incident is reported to IRWD, IRWD will activate the EAP if necessary and make emergency level determination, triggering the continuation of notifications.
+Refer to Section 5 of the EAP for the EAP Response Process. - c.
+Contact the Dam Operator if 911 is notified by a non-utility observer. - d.Control One to broadcast to all dispatcher centers via radio and send messages via teletype over communications terminals. - e.
 Use the Cal OES Warning Center Dam Incident Report in Appendix I. Copy to Orange County Sheriff's Department.